MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 - Creating and managing [App Roles](/azure/active-directory/develop/howto-add-app-roles-in-apps) for a registered application
 - Defining [API permissions](/azure/active-directory/develop/permissions-consent-overview) for an application

-**Enterprise applications.** Enterprise Applications are the [service principals](/azure/active-directory/develop/app-objects-and-service-principals) for a distinct instance of an application in your directory.
-When you create an app registration using the Azure portal, the Enterprise Application is created automatically and inherits certain properties from the application object.
+**Enterprise applications.** Enterprise applications are the [service principals](/azure/active-directory/develop/app-objects-and-service-principals) for a distinct instance of an application in your directory.
+When you create an app registration using the Azure portal, the enterprise application is created automatically and inherits certain properties from the application object.
 Activities include:

 - Creating enterprise applications from the [Azure AD Gallery](/azure/active-directory/manage-apps/overview-application-gallery) and non-gallery SAML apps
 - Delegate enterprise application management by [assigning owners](/azure/active-directory/manage-apps/assign-app-owners)